logo

 • Pausing regional implementation of national freshwater policy until there is a new National Policy Statement in place.

-• Introducing the Resource Management (Consenting and Other System Changes) Amendment Bill.
-This is currently proceeding through the legislative process.
-Key proposed changes include:
+• Passing of the Resource Management (Consenting and Other System Changes) Amendment Act in August.
+Key changes include:

 DairyNZ supported some of these proposals but opposed others.
-These positions are outlined in our submission.
+These positions are outlined in our submission and summarised on our Resource management reform webpage.

 Phase 3 began in late 2024.
 An independent Resource Management Expert Advisory Group released a blueprint to inform the Government’s full reform of the RMA and the Government has responded.
-The intent is to have replacement legislation drafted by the end of 2025 and in place by the end of 2026.
+The intent is to have replacement legislation drafted and going through the select committee process by the end of 2025, and in place by the end of 2026.
 DairyNZ is advocating for the dairy sector throughout the reform process.

 2. Improving freshwater policy